This post was originally published in July 2020 and was updated in May 2022.

 Moscow on the Hill has always been one of my favorite patios in the Twin Cities: a shady, leafy escape with hearty fare and house-infused vodka shots.
 Their menu features Russian and Eastern European appetizers, dumplings, and entrees.
 Yes, there are substantial plates of meat and potatoes, but they also have house-pickled vegetables, salads, and vegetarian options.
 Be sure to try the khachapuri, a Georgian cheese-stuffed bread that puts stuffed crust pizza to shame.

-Moscow on the Hill takes reservations by phone and online, although patio seating is not guaranteed.
+Moscow on the Hill takes reservations online, although patio seating is not guaranteed.
 Lunch and dinner are served daily.

 371 Selby Ave., St. Paul; 651-291-1236; moscowonthehill.com

 The patio at W.A.
 Frost and Company is a perfect setting for romance, surrounded by greenery and with leafy branches and fairy lights overhead.
-The build-your-own cheese plate is my go-to, and the menu also includes salads, sandwiches, steaks, and a handful of vegetarian entrees.
-The cocktail list features a nice balance of classic and house options, with a thoughtful selection of no-proof and low-proof drinks.
+The dinner menu combines classic American and global influences, with a handful of vegetarian options.
+The cocktail list features a thoughtful selection of no-proof and low-proof drinks, as well as craft cocktails featuring spirits from local distilleries.

 W.A.
-Frost is open for dinner Tuesday through Saturday, lunch Tuesday through Friday, and weekend brunch.
+Frost is open for dinner Wednesday through Sunday and weekend brunch.
 Reservations can be made by online.

 374 Selby Ave., St. Paul; 651-224-5715; wafrost.com